Glenmore Ellison Improvement District Joins Forces with the City of Kelowna

 Annual District System Flushing

-Crews will perform annual water main flushing throughout the District from September 16th to October 31st , between the hours of 7:30 a.m. and 4:00 p.m., Monday through Friday.
+Crews will perform annual water main flushing throughout the District, between the hours of 7:30 a.m. and 4:00 p.m., Monday through Friday, while weather permits.

 System flushing is required to ensure optimum water quality and removes any sediment deposits that may accumulate over time.